 No matter where the clash is occurring, a lack of congruence with the corporate culture will destroy your attitude at work.
 Leave quickly once you identify this culture clash.
 The situation will not improve, and sticking around may make you hate work.

 - You've stopped having fun and enjoying your job.
 No matter what changed in your workplace, when you dread going to work in the morning, it's time to leave your job.
 Just do some inner thinking about whether you are frequently resistant to change.
-It may not be the job if you have a long-term pattern.
+It may not be the job itself if you have a long-term pattern.

 - Your company is ethically challenged.
 Perhaps the managers lie to customers about the quality of the products or the days on which products will ship.
 You become aware that the company is stealing information from competitors.
 Whatever the issue, don't stay in an organization where your ethics are out of sync.
 Leave as quickly as you can if you have no way to influence more ethical behavior.

 - For whatever reason, you have behaved in ways that are considered improper at work.
 You've missed too many days of work, slacked off on the job, failed to maintain needed skills and just generally developed the reputation of a loser or a slacker.
 That reputation, once earned, is unlikely to change, so you might as well move on while you have the opportunity.

 - You've burned your bridges with your coworkers.
 Your group is not getting along in an environment that requires people to work together well.
 Again, at some point, the reasons don't matter; start fresh in a new job and resolve to not let this situation happen again.
 Especially if your efforts to resolve the situation have been unsuccessful, it’s time to move on.

 - Your stress level is so high at work that it is affecting your physical or mental health and your relationships with your friends and family.
 Watch for the signs of burnout, and if they can't be cured, move on.